BuiltbyJaime/summer-chores/README.md

 # summer-chores
 # Summer Chores Callback Simulation

 This project is a fun JavaScript simulation that demonstrates how to use **asynchronous callbacks** to handle a sequence of tasks (or "chores") for a fictional character.
-The goal is to show how one chore triggers the next **only if the previous one was successfully completed**, mimicking real-world dependencies and energy levels.
+The goal is to show how one chore triggers the next **only if the previous one was successfully completed**, mimicking real-world dependencies and energy levels as the character has a higher probability to get tired as they complete more chores.

 ## 🛠 Project Summary